 History of Liberia

-While Native Americans have lived in the area for tens of thousands of
+While Native Americans had lived in the area for tens of thousands of

 years, Euro-Americans began settling the Upstate in the late 18th